-Although Q is not specifically designed for sales data, such data can be analyzed in Q. However, there are better programs for analyzing sales data, such as Excel and Tableau, so, in general, it is only recommended to analyze sales data in Q if the user is using Q for most of their analysis, or, is wanting to overlay the sales data with other data (see Multiple Data Files).
+Although Q is not specifically designed for sales data, such data can be analyzed in Q. This can be useful when the user is using Q for most of their analysis, or, is wanting to overlay the sales data with other data (see Multiple Data Files).

 Setting up the data

 Commonly, sales data is stored in one or more tables, such as in the example below.
 Such data usually needs to be restructured prior to being used in Q.